chookmook29/cookbook/README.md

  - Sign Out - user will be logged out from current session, returning to index page while session data being erased.

 ### Existing Features

 - Browsing feature - allows users browse recipes, by ingredient or all at once.
 - Cookbook feature - allows users to create, delete and update their recipes, register and sign in.
 - Voting feature - allows users to vote for or against existing recipes.
 - Search feature - allows users to find recipes by using keyword.
-- Summary feature - allows user to check who contributed most recipes.
+- Summary feature - allows user to check who contributed most recipes, which ingredients are most popular.

 ### Features Left to Implement
 - Make voting change recipe's position in show_all.html, after summing up negative and positive votes.